SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 ### To modify an asset model {#to-modify-an-asset-model}

-1. Click the edit icon on the right side of each asset model.
+1. Click the edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i> on the right side of each asset model.
 2. Make your changes in the editor.
 3. Click **Save**.
 4. If this asset model is used by any asset, select **Confirm** in the resulting confirmation dialog to continue saving your changes.